Der-Zauberer/ServerSystemPlugin/README.md

 ```

 ### Groups
 The plugin have a permission system.
-A group have a name and permissions as a list.
-If do not want do use this add nothing to the groups.
+A group have a name, a parent and permissions as a list.
+If you don't want do use this add nothing to the groups.
+A group get also all permissions from it's parent.

 ```json
 Groups: